 - Inductively coupled RF sources.
 In this case the deposition can be driven by anode or cathode.

 - Steam sources with controlled flow system with maximum dimensions of the support 300x300 mm which can also be cooled.

 It is possible to design tailor-made systems for more specific applications.

 Sputtering is a low-temperature, high-energy PVD process in which a target is bombarded with ions and vaporized, before being deposited on a substrate in the form of a thin atomic layer.

-Cathodic Arc Plasma deposition is a HIGH ENERGY PVD process with HIGH DEPOSITION rate, mainly with LOW THERMAL conductive metals.
+Cathodic arc deposition is a high energy PVD evaporation process with a high deposition rate, mainly used with low heat conduction metals.

-The PVD technologies can be COMBINED in a POLYVALENT SOLUTION where two or more processes are required on a substrate, always keeping a clean deposition environment.
+Different techniques for thin film deposition can be applied in a polyvalent solution in cases where two or more processes are required on the same substrate, always maintaining a clean deposition env...

 From magnetron sources and cathode arc evaporation sources to power supplies: thanks to our vast experience in the production of vacuum systems, we offer the market the best components designed and ma...

 - Viale delle scienze, 23, 20082 Binasco MI